heroku/buildpacks/README.md

 ## What are Heroku Cloud Native Buildpacks?

-Heroku Cloud Native Buildpacks create a production ready container image for your app with a single command, without the need to write a Dockerfile or configuring a complex build system.
+Heroku Cloud Native Buildpacks can help you create a production ready container image for your app with a single command, without the need to write a Dockerfile or configuring a complex build system.

 Heroku Cloud Native Buildpacks implement the [Cloud Native Buildpacks specification](https://buildpacks.io/) (CNB) and are free and open-source software.
 They can be used independently of the Heroku platform.